 '''

-setkeyswitch [-y|-n] -d domainID off setkeyswitch -h
+setkeyswitch [-y|-n] -d domainID off

+setkeyswitch -h

 '''

-- -h displays help for this command. - -y does not prompt for confirmation. - -n does not execute this command is confirmation is requested. - -d domainID (platform shell only) is the domain ID of the domain you want power off (a, b, c, or d).
+-n does not execute this command is confirmation is requested.

+-d domainID (platform shell only) is the domain ID of the domain you want power off (a, b, c, or d).

 For setkeyswitch parameters and descriptions, see TABLE 3-4.